Easy BBQ Pork Sliders (Family Recipe + Crowd Size Version)

 Sauce

-1 cup pork drippings from the roasting pan
+• 1 cup pork drippings reserved from the roasting pan

-Remove the pork from the oven and let it rest for 10–15 minutes before slicing it as thinly as possible.
+4. Remove the pork from the oven and let it rest for 10 to 15 minutes, then slice it as thinly as possible.

-In a large bowl, whisk together the picante sauce, BBQ sauce, ketchup, vinegar, and 1 cup of the reserved pork drippings.
-Mix well so the vinegar is completely incorporated.
+5. In a large bowl, whisk together the picante sauce, BBQ sauce, ketchup, vinegar, and 1 cup of the reserved pork drippings until the vinegar is fully incorporated.

 Crowd Size Recipe (Feeds a Crowd)